 Most localities host outdoor performances of art, theater, and music when the weather allows, catering to all tastes.
 It’s a wonderful opportunity to get your loved ones and friends together to share a special activity outside in the sun or shade.
 You might be able to volunteer to assist design or managing outdoor exhibitions as well, much like with public events.

-Get in touch with Lenity Management Communities if you or an aging family member would want to participate in an outside activity but requires light conversational company.
+Get in touch with Siskiyou Spring Senior Living if you or an aging family member would want to participate in an outside activity that requires light conversational company.
 By going on these outings with them and assuring their continued safety and well-being, our team would love to assist bring happiness and sunshine into their life.